 Roosevelt University is authorized by the Illinois Board of Higher Education to grant degree programs and is approved by the Higher Learning Commission to offer online courses and fully online degree programs.
-Roosevelt University is a participating member of the State Authorization Reciprocity Agreement that includes 47 states and the District of Columbia as of January 17, 2017.
+Roosevelt University is a participating member of the State Authorization Reciprocity Agreement that includes 49 states as of July 2019.

 In addition to the university's obligations with respect to state authorization, Roosevelt University is further required by Federal law to provide students with state-specific contact information for filing complaints.

 Students enrolled in online courses and programs are able to follow the same procedure as on-campus students if a grievance with the University arises.
 The actual procedure will depend on the nature of the complaint.
 View more information about grievance procedures.
 All complaints should first be brought to the attention of Roosevelt University for appropriate processing and resolution.

 - Complaints against an institution operating under SARA go first through the institution’s own procedures for resolution of grievances.

 - Complaints regarding student grades or student conduct violations are governed entirely by institutional policy and the laws of Illinois.